AllenSpaces/super-installer/README.md

 3. **Priority**: If a dependency is also a main plugin, its configuration takes precedence
 4. **Protection**: Dependencies are protected during removal unless unused

+## Version Management

+Synapse supports both branch and tag-based version control:

+- **Tag Support**: Use `tag` field in plugin configuration to lock to a specific version
+  - When `tag` is specified, it takes precedence over `branch`
+  - Tag information is saved to `synapse.yaml` for persistence
+  - Updates will respect tag changes in configuration

+- **Branch Support**: Use `clone_conf.branch` to specify a branch
+  - Default branch is "main" if not specified
+  - Branch information is saved to `synapse.yaml` (only if not "main" or "master")

+- **synapse.yaml**: Automatically created in `package_path` directory
+  - Records installed plugins with their repository, branch, tag, and dependencies
+  - Only main plugins are recorded (dependencies are stored in `depend` field)
+  - Used to maintain consistency across installations and updates

 ## Examples

 ### Basic Plugin